mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 - Bionts (biological intelligence) such as baselines/ nearbaselines (those organisms that resemble, or appear close, to homo sapiens)
-- Tweaks (creatures genetically optimised for the their environment)
+- Tweaks (creatures genetically optimized for the their environment)
 - Su (baselines that have been genetically enhanced to exhibit superior characteristics to homo sapiens),